israellevin/mcomix/wiki/content/Documentation.md

 Installation
 ---

 Instructions for installing MComix can be found on the [Installation] page.
-Since MComix is mostly self-contained, simply extracting the source archive and running `mcomixstarter.py` is sufficient for testing purposes.

 The main window